spacedeck/spacedeck-open/README.md

 This is the free and open source version of Spacedeck, a web based, real time, collaborative whiteboard application with rich media support.
 Spacedeck was developed in 6 major releases during Autumn 2011 until the end of 2016 and was originally a commercial SaaS.
 The developers were Lukas F. Hartmann (mntmn) and Martin Güther (magegu).
 All icons and large parts of the CSS were designed by Thomas Helbig (dergraph).

-As we plan to retire the subscription based service at spacedeck.com in late 2017, we decided to open-source Spacedeck to allow educational and other organizations who currently rely on Spacedeck to migrate to a self-hosted version.
+As we plan to retire the subscription based service at spacedeck.com in May 2018, we decided to open-source Spacedeck to allow educational and other organizations who currently rely on Spacedeck to migrate to a self-hosted or local version.

 Data migration features will be added soon.